Disgorgement

 Disgorgement is the act of giving up something on demand or by legal compulsion, for example giving up profits that were obtained illegally.

-In United States regulatory law, disgorgement is often a civil remedy imposed by some regulatory agencies to seize illegally obtained profits.
-When a private party sues for net profits, this is instead ordinarily known as restitution for unjust enrichment.
+In United States regulatory law, disgorgement often refers to a civil remedy imposed by an regulatory agencies to seize illegally obtained profits.
+When a private party, not a regulatory agency, sues for net profits, this is known as restitution for unjust enrichment.

-Indeed, the U.S. Supreme Court has noted in Liu v.
-SEC (2020) that disgorgement is simply another term for restitution, and that it is subject to equitable limitations.
-Most relevantly, equity does not "penalize", so agencies cannot disgorge more than the net profits that resulted from the wrongdoing.
+In Liu v.
+SEC (2020), the U.S. Supreme court ruled (2020) that disgorgement is simply another term for restitution, and, as such, it is subject to equitable limitations.
+Most relevantly, equity does not "penalize", so agencies cannot disgorge more than the net profits that resulted from their wrongdoing.